 Hatfield, Gabrielle.
 2007.
 Hatfield’s Herbal: The Curious Stories of Britain’s Wild Plants.
 London: Penguin.

 To cite this post : Julie Wakefield, “The Christmas Rose as a Medicinal Plant”, From the Herb Garret (blog on oldoperatingtheatre.com), December 1st, 2016.
-[On line] http://oldoperatingtheatre.com/the-christmas-rose-as-a-medicinal-plant/

 Julie Wakefield began specialising in herbalism at the Museum of the Royal Pharmaceutical Society.
-As a staff member at the Old Operating Theatre she delivers talks on past uses of plants both in the Herb Garret and Southwark Cathedral’s herb garden.
+As a former staff member at the Old Operating Theatre she delivered talks on past uses of plants both in the Herb Garret and Southwark Cathedral’s herb garden.
 She is an active member of the Historic Herbalism Research Network and a university guest lecturer.